E. J. Speed: Indianapolis Colts

 Speed was drafted by the Indianapolis Colts in the fifth round, 164th overall, of the 2019 NFL draft.
 He signed a rookie contract with the team on May 3, 2019.
 Notably, he posted an unimpressive 4.60 in the 40-yard dash, despite his name.
 Speed made his NFL debut on September 15, 2019 in a 19–17 win over the Tennessee Titans.
 He finished his rookie season with seven total tackles in 12 games played.

 On November 12, 2020, against the Titans on Thursday Night Football, Speed blocked a punt from Trevor Daniel that was picked up and taken into the end zone for a touchdown by teammate T. J. Carrie and was named the American Football Conference (AFC) Special Teams Player of the Week for Week 10.

 In Week 10 of the 2021 season, Speed returned a blocked punt 12 yards for a touchdown in a 23–17 win over the Jacksonville Jaguars, earning AFC Special Teams Player of the Week.
 In Week 15, Speed scored on another blocked punt when he recovered the ball in the end zone in a 27–17 win over the New England Patriots.

 On March 15, 2023, Speed signed a two-year, $8 million contract extension with the Colts.

 In 2023, Speed played in 16 games with 11 starts, finishing second on the team with 102 tackles, one sack, four passes defensed, and three forced fumbles.

 Houston Texans

 On March 29, 2025, Speed signed a one-year, $5 million contract with the Houston Texans.
+He played in 16 games (including nine starts) for the Texans, recording 62 tackle and one pass deflection.

+On March 10, 2026, Speed signed a two-year, $13 million contract extension with the Texans.
+On May 22, it was reported that Speed had suffered a partially torn quadriceps muscle while lifting weights.